-Multimedia projects and electronic portfolios can be created using a variety of software applications.
+Electronic portfolios can be created using a variety of software applications.
 Although this book will focus on the use of Powerpoint, Hyperstudio is another effective way to create student portfolios.
 With the ease of web authoring, creating website portfolios has become very popular as well.
 Your first step will be to determine how you want your portfolio organized.
 What is the purpose of your portfolio assessment?
 You may wish to start with a graphic organizer.
-The technology portfolio graphic organizers below are made in Inspiration.
+The technology portfolio examples below are made in Inspiration.
+The Hyperstudio menu for the technology portfolio has buttons that link to a card or stack from the index page.